White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Priorities

-Trump Administration
+First Trump Administration

 President Donald Trump signs Executive Order 13872 to help broaden access to economic resources for the AAPI community on May 13, 2019.

 On May 13, 2019, President Trump signed Executive Order 13872 once again reestablishing the Initiative.
 The order effectively reversed the transfer made by President Obama and moved the Initiative from the Department of Education back to the Department of Commerce.
 President Trump appointed then Secretary of Commerce Wilbur Ross and then Secretary of Transportation Elaine Chao serve as the Co-Chairs of the Initiative.

 The order also established an Advisory Commission on Asian Americans and Pacific Islanders (AAPI) to help broaden access to more employers and other economic resources for the AAPI community.